gemc/docs/webPage/source/index.rst

 ==================

 gemc is an application based on `geant4 <https://geant4.cern.ch>`_  to simulate the passage of particles through matter.
-The main features of gemc are:
+It provides:

  * application independent geometry description
  * easy interface
  * cad/gdml imports

 .. raw:: html